yuchye/Capstone/README.md

 We deployed a web-based front-end at wix.com (https://yuchye.wixsite.com/dsi-13-capstone) to enable dynamic generation of predictions based on gene, variation and clinical text input parameters.

+### Front-end

 There are three files found in the web/frontend_wix folder:
 - home_page.js: this is the JavaScript code for the home page.
 The code is primarily for the button1_click event which is triggered when the 'Obtain Variation Class' button is clicked.
 - home_page_screenshot.jpg: this is a screenshot of the home page.
 - serviceModule.jsw: this is the wix back-end code that is invoked when the 'Obtain Variation Class' button is clicked

+### Back-end

 The front-end is tied to a back-end end-point hosted at PythonAnywhere (https://yuchye.pythonanywhere.com/predict-class) which accepts HTTP POST requests from the front-end.
-A virtual environment was created in which a Flask web application is run.
+The back-end comprises a Flask web application run in a virtual environment hosted on a PythonAnywhere server with approx. 3GB disk size.
 The back-end must be running for the front-end to work properly.

-A PythonAnywhere back-end was set up with 3GB hard disk capacity.
 The following files are included in the web/backend_pythonanywhere folder:
 - baseline_clf.joblib: this is a joblib 'dump' file of the fitted baseline model (logistic regression classifier) created from Notebook 3, which is referenced in the service.py file
-- model_cols.csv: this is a CSV file created from Notebook 3 that contains all the features that are used for model creation and training
+- model_cols.csv: this is a CSV file created from Notebook 3 that contains all the features that are used for model creation and training.
+Our Flask application recreates a dataframe from these features and manually populates them based on the front-end input parameters.
 - pca.joblib: this is the joblib 'dump' file of the fitted PCA (Principle Component Analysis) object created from Notebook 3
 - service.py: this is the Flask web main application file which defines a handler for incoming POST requests to the end-point.
 - ss.joblib: this is the joblib 'dump' file of the fitted StandardScaler object created from Notebook 3
 - yuchye_pythonanywhere_com_wsgi.py: this is the configuration file for the back-end website.
-The files were transferred via SFTP to the bash shell that runs on the PythonAnywhere back-end.
+The files were transferred via SFTP to the bash shell that runs on the back-end.

-Execution time is up to approx. 10 seconds for long clinical text.
+Execution time should range between 3 to 10 seconds to come up with a prediction, depending on the length of the clinical text input.

 ---

-## Conclusions
+## Limitations

-We have successfully built and trained a model to classify genetic variations based on an expert-annotated knowledge base of cancer mutation annotations.

-The model comprises a Logistic Regression Classifier that has been trained on TfidfVectorizer weighted word counts based on 75% of the training data provided by Kaggle.
-It has achieved a balanced accuracy score of `0.540`, balanced F1 score of `0.618` and a micro-average AUC score of `0.760`, based on our validation dataset, which is the remaining 25% of the training data provided by Kaggle.
-Our classifier has better performance compared to an alternative model using Word2Vec and GloVe static word embeddings.
-The accuracy score of `0.540` is also at least 10% better than the baseline accuracy of 0.287 which was based on the majority class in our training data.

-The success of this project means that clinical pathologists have the means to speed up their classification work by using our model to come up with the predicted variation classes based on the clinical literature provided.
-The pathologists can review the predictions and this will help them to make their final classification decisions.
-The outcome is that patients can receive appropriate follow-up interventions (if needed) more quickly.

 The following are the limitations of our work:
 - **Character replacement approach**.
 Numbers, dashes and Greek characters are currently being removed during pre-processing – some of these may be important; examples are: